x2110311x/x2110311x/README.md

 If you appreciate my work, buying me a cup of coffee is appreciated!

 ## Languages
-I primarily write in Python, however, I have experience in C++, PowerShell, and Kotlin.
+I primarily write in Python, however, I have experience in Javascript, C++, PowerShell, and Kotlin.

 ## Areas of expertise
 I am very comfortable with: